-Caesars' customer loyalty program, Total Rewards, grants Reward Credits to Total Reward Members based on on-property spending, including gaming, hotel, dining, and retail shopping at all Caesars-affiliated properties.
+Caesars' customer loyalty program, Total Rewards, grants Reward Credits to Total Rewards Members based on on-property spending, including gaming, hotel, dining, and retail shopping at all Caesars-affiliated properties.
 Members may redeem Reward Credits for complimentary or discounted goods and services such as rooms, food and beverages, merchandise, entertainment, and travel accommodations.
 Members are able to accumulate Reward Credits over time that they may redeem at their discretion under the terms of the program.
 A member's Reward Credit balance is forfeited if the member does not earn a Reward Credit for a continuous six-month period.

 Because of the significance of the Total Rewards program and the ability for customers to accumulate Reward Credits based on their past play, we have determined that Reward Credits granted in conjunction with other earning activity represent a performance obligation.
 As a result, for transactions in which Reward Credits are earned, we allocate a portion of the transaction price to the Reward Credits that are earned based upon the relative standalone selling prices ("SSP") of the goods and services involved.
 When the activity underlying the "earning" of the Reward Credits has a wide range of selling prices and is highly variable, such as in the case of gaming activities, we use the residual approach in this allocation by computing the value of the Reward Credits as described below and allocating the residual amount to the gaming activity.
 This allocation results in a significant portion of the transaction price being deferred and presented as a Contract Liability on our accompanying Balance Sheets.
-Any amounts allocated to the Contract Liabilities are recognized as revenue when the Reward Credits are redeemed in accordance with the specific recognition policy of the activity for which the credits are redeemed.
+Any amounts allocated to Contract Liabilities are redeemed.
 This balance is further described below under Contract Liabilities.